tthn0/Update-LinkedIn-Project-URL/README.md

 9. Looking back in the `Network` tab, right click on the same `POST` request from earlier and click `Edit and Resend`.
 10. In the `Body` field that appears, paste the modified JSON data and click `Send`.
+11. Refresh the page.
-11. ¡Voilà!
+12. ¡Voilà!
 Assuming you followed these steps correctly and LinkedIn hasn't patched this, the URL for your project should be updated now!